 It’s no secret that student apathy feels like it is at an all-time high.
-Frustrated teachers are reporting student disengagement and a complete lack of motivation across the board from elementary, middle school, and high school students.
-It seems that no level of education is immune to this growing problem.
+Frustrated teachers are reporting student disengagement and a complete lack of motivation among elementary, middle school, and high school students.
+It seems that no educational grade level is immune to this growing problem of student apathy.
 In middle schools and high schools across the United States, the issue is particularly pronounced, with teachers observing that even new students, who traditionally bring fresh enthusiasm to the classroom, are showing signs of apathy early on.
+Private school teachers are reporting the same trend, proving this isn’t confined to any one setting.

-This lack of motivation not only hampers the individual student’s learning experience but also affects the whole class dynamic, making it harder for teachers to maintain an engaging and productive learning environment.
+This lack of motivation not only hampers individual students’ learning but also affects the class dynamic, making it harder for teachers to maintain an engaging and productive learning environment.
+The main problem isn’t just that students won’t do the work… It’s that many don’t see the point, and that’s a much harder issue to solve.

-School officials and educators are increasingly concerned about the long-term effects of this trend on academic success and the overall health of the public education system.
-Many attribute the increasing apathy to a combination of factors, including the pervasive influence of social media influencers, who often promote values that may conflict with educational goals, and the overwhelming presence of electronic devices that distract students from school work.
+School officials and educators are increasingly concerned about the long-term effects of student apathy on academic success and the overall health of the public education system.
+Many attribute the increasing student apathy to a combination of factors, including the pervasive influence of social media influencers, who often promote values that may conflict with educational goals, and the overwhelming presence of electronic devices that distract students from school work.
+A candid look at what students are consuming online reveals a world that often undermines everything we’re trying to build during school days.

 What is Student Apathy?

-Student apathy refers to a lack of interest, motivation, and engagement from students toward their school work and learning environment.
-This phenomenon is increasingly observed across various educational stages, from elementary schools to colleges in the United States.
+Student apathy refers to a lack of interest, motivation, and engagement among students toward their schoolwork and learning environment.
+This phenomenon is increasingly observed across various educational stages, from elementary schools to colleges.
 Apathetic students often show little choice but to comply minimally with academic requirements, missing out on a richer learning experience that could foster their academic success and personal growth.
 Some refuse to participate at all.

 The general consensus is that the past few years of life have been full of plague (literally), political unrest, and a polarization of society…and guess what?
 Our children are watching.

-Here’s the kicker about this: I’ve heard so many times people make the claim that we’ve gone through tough times as a society throughout our history and this hasn’t been an issue before.
-I wanted to dig deeper into this and I found something fascinating.
+Here’s the kicker: I’ve heard so many times that people claim we’ve gone through tough times as a society throughout our history, and that this hasn’t been an issue before.
+I wanted to dig deeper into this, and I found something fascinating.

-In 1960, fresh off two World Wars, exiting the Korean War and entering Vietnam, and trudging through the Cold War with the Civil Rights Movement brewing, we can argue that THAT time in modern American history might have been one of the toughest.
+In 1960, fresh off two World Wars, exiting the Korean War and entering the Vietnam War, and trudging through the Cold War with the Civil Rights Movement brewing, we can argue that THAT time in modern American history might have been one of the toughest.

 In 1960, the school dropout rate was 27.2%.